nickhand/shooting_victims/_posts/2020-12-21-3-spatial-pattern.md

 ## Visualizing Number of Victims at a Tract Scale (hvplot & folium)
 ### Year
 Comparing the victims distribution of each year, the hot spot doesn't change too much from 2015 to 2020.
 Based on the visual obeservation, the high risky area of shrinked from 2019 to 2020.
-Since the total number of victims surged in 2020, which means victims distribution is highly concentrated this year.(Please [shootings_time][click] here to see the interactive map)
+Since the total number of victims surged in 2020, which means victims distribution is highly concentrated this year.(Please [click][shootings_time] here to see the interactive map)

 ![shootings_time](https://raw.githubusercontent.com/ihcgnahz/shooting_victims/master/charts/shootings_time.gif)